ngirc/ng-irc/README.md

 # ![logo](ng-irc.png) Angular in IRC

-> Compilation of Angular-related resources from the IRC #angularjs channel.
+> Compilation of Angular-related resources from the IRC ##angular channel on freenode.

 ## A few suggestions getting help